comp-journalism/commentIQ/CommentAPIcode/README.md

 * ConfigParser (if not included in default python libraries)

-### 2. Get the database and table structure
+### 2. Setup your database and table structure

 The structures for all database tables is present in a self contained SQL file, TableStructures.sql, in the 'apidata' folder.
-You need to import these table structures into your database in order to run step 4.
+You need to import these table structures into your database in order to run step 3.

 The TableStructures.sql can be imported in your database to create all the table skeletons.
 Follow the <a href="http://www.cyberciti.biz/faq/import-mysql-dumpfile-sql-datafile-into-my-database/" target="_blank">instructions</a> to import a MySQL Database.

-### 3. Edit the config files

-There are two config files that need to be changed in order to run steps 4 and 5.
-#### 1) database.ini
+Then you need to edit a config file with the connection settings to your database: database.ini
 ```sh
 [credentials]
 user=